AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Driving Record

-Someone with a bad driving record could be more affected financially than someone with a good driving record.
+Someone with a bad driving record could be more affected financially affected than someone with a good driving record.

 Fault